Happy-Algorithms-League/hal-cgp/README.md

 1. Define an objective function.

-   The objective function needs to take an individual as input variable and update the `fitness` of the individual.
+   The objective function takes an individual as an argument and updates the `fitness` of the individual.
 ```python
 def objective(individual):
       """Objective function of the regression task.